Case No. 2:15-cv-01243 (E.D. Pa.)

 Your written request should include your name as you want it listed on your check, your email address, your mailing address, your signature, and a copy of the check (if in your possession).
 If you are requesting a check re-issuance on behalf a deceased claimant, you will also need to provide proof that you have legal authority to receive the payment on behalf of the claimant.
 Such proof includes proof of beneficiary/executor, and proof of death of the person named on the check (i.e., copy of death certificate).

-Please be advised that you must submit your re-issue request by August 24, 2017 or it will not be considered.Back To Top
+Please be advised that you must submit your re-issue request in writing by March 23, 2018 or it will not be considered.Back To Top

 James A. Byrne Courthouse at the

 United States District Court for the